About

 Photo: Antonio Cama

-The content of this website is made out of a selection of exhibitions and projects curated in latest years.
-The texts – books, essays, articles or reviews – are selected between those translated and/or published in English.
+The content of this website consistes of a selection of exhibitions and projects.
+The texts – books, essays, articles or reviews – have been selected from those translated and/or published in English.

 Download PDF for the full list of publications.